karatelabs/karate/README.md

 `karate.configure(key, value)` | does the same thing as the [`configure`](#configure) keyword, and a very useful example is to do `karate.configure('connectTimeout', 5000);` in [`karate-config.js`](#configuration) - which has the 'global' effect of not wasting time if a connection cannot be established within 5 seconds
 `karate.toBean(json, className)` | converts a JSON string or map-like object into a Java bean (or POJO), given the Java class name as the second argument, refer to this [file](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/type-conv.feature) for an example
 `karate.call(fileName, [arg])` | invoke a [`*.feature` file](#calling-other-feature-files) or a [JavaScript function](#calling-javascript-functions) the same way that [`call`](#call) works (with an optional solitary argument)
+`karate.eval(expression)` | for really advanced needs, you can programmatically generate a snippet of JavaScript which can be evaluated at run-time, you can find an example [here](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/js-arrays.feature).

 ### Rules for Passing Data to the JavaScript Function
 Only one argument is allowed.
 But this does not limit you in any way, because similar to how you can [call `*.feature files`](#calling-other-feature-files), you can pass a whole JSON object as the argument.
 In the case of the `call` of a JavaScript function, you can also pass a JSON array or a primitive (string, number, boolean) as the solitary argument, and the function implementation is expected to handle whatever is passed.